 + = + = + = + =

 A couple of weeks ago I was sitting at a meeting when a friend turned to me and asked if I had an extra pen.
 I took a look, and on the bottom of my backpack, I saw an old ball-point pen.
 The plastic outer shell of it was broken.
-It was kind of dirty too from dust or whatever other particles made it into this Underarmour bag that doubles as both my gym bag and briefcase.
-At any event, I pulled the pen out and kind of showed it to him as I said “No, I don’t.”
+It was kind of dirty too from dust, lint or whatever other particles made it into this bag that doubles as both my gym bag and briefcase.
+At any event, I pulled the pen out half not realizing I had done so, as I said "No, I don’t."